If you are trying to get Launchpad back on macOS 26 or macOS 27, the short answer is:

 The closest way to get Launchpad back

-The closest way to get Launchpad back on macOS 26 is to use a Launchpad replacement built around the old workflow.
+The closest way to get Launchpad back on macOS 26 or macOS 27 is to use a Launchpad replacement built around the old workflow.

 That is what LaunchOS is designed for.